ImGajeed76/tfutils-go/site.md

 ## Project Overview

-TFUtils-Go represents my solution to performance bottlenecks in the TFUtils project at TFBern.
-By completely rewriting this essential student tool in Go, I've created a significantly faster, more reliable alternative with simplified deployment across all platforms.
+TFUtils-Go represents my solution to performance and usability bottlenecks in the TFUtils project at TFBern.
+By completely rewriting this tool in Go, I am creating a significantly faster, more reliable alternative with simplified deployment across all platforms.

 ## The Challenge